 - What is important to you?
-What do we need to accomplish? - What are the critical questions at this time? - How can you be involved in this evaluation, and how would you use the results? - Is there a regular way to communicate findings and share lessons learned?
+What do we need to accomplish? - What are the critical questions at this time? - What types of bias, context or inequities should we be aware of as we plan and implement the evaluation? - How can you be involved in this evaluation, and how would you use the results? - Is there a regular way to communicate findings and share lessons learned?